depcheck/depcheck/README.md

 `--parsers`, `--detectors` and `--specials`: These arguments are for advanced usage.
 They provide an easy way to customize the file parser and dependency detection.
 Check [the pluggable design document](https://github.com/depcheck/depcheck/blob/master/doc/pluggable-design.md) for more information.

-### Deprecated arguments

-The following arguments are deprecated and will be removed in next major version:

-`--dev=[true|false]`: *[DEPRECATED]* It leads a wrong result for missing dependencies when it is `false`.
-This option will be enforced to `true` in next major version.
-The corresponding API option `withoutDev` is deprecated too.

 ## API

 Similar options are provided to `depcheck` function for programming: